 The Dedication and Blessing of the Church took place on April 27,1984 with the Most Reverend Bishop Paul J. O’ Byrne officiating.

 In 1985 Fr.
 J.W.
-Brown left St. Paul’s in Airdrie, to serve another Parish and Fr.
-Ian McRae took his place at St. Paul’s until 1992 when he retired.
+Brown left St. Paul’s in Airdrie and Fr.
+Ian McRae took his place until 1992 when he retired.
 Fr.
 Larry Chuvanquang arrived in July of that same year and remained until Fr.
-Frank Feldmann, S.A.C. came as Parish Priest from Swan River, Manitoba on August 23,1993.
+Frank Feldmann, S.A.C. came from Swan River, Manitoba on August 23,1993 and remained with us as our Pastor till July 31, 2008.
+Fr.
+Andrew Y. Pyon was our Pastor from August 1, 2008 to July 31, 2014.

 History is people’s time – the player, the dedication, the sacrifice, the love and the commitment of people living their faith makes St. Paul’s Parish history.